Meet Our Team

 Credentials: CPRSS

-I am born and raised in St. Paul.
-I have worked in the healthcare industry for over 15 years.
-Primarily focused on Certified Peer Recovery Support, Intake and Financial Coordinator.
+Danielle was born and raised in St. Paul and has worked in the healthcare industry for over 15 years, specializing in Certified Peer Recovery Support, intake coordination, and financial coordination.
+Her work has provided ongoing opportunities for both personal and professional growth.

 Categories: Treatment